Esquimalt’s Active Transportation Network Plan: Phase II

 Have your say in developing Esquimalt's first Active Transportation Network Plan!

-Thanks for taking part in our Phase I engagement; Phase II is here!
+Thanks for taking part in our Phase I engagement.
+Here are some highlights for Phase II:

 What is the Active Transportation Network Plan?